 Step 3: Compile Required Documentation & Check Testing Requirements

 A complete application must include official, up-to-date transcripts for all current and previous study the applicant has listed in the "Academic Background" section of the online application.
 Please note the following details:

-Official transcripts must be sent directly to SGS by the issuing institution(s) via the following mailing address:
+Official transcripts must be sent directly to SGSPA by the issuing institution(s) via the following mailing address:

 Gordon Hall Room 425